hhanff/moep/README.md

 # moep
-An attempt to build a audio player for kids based on the low cost Raspberry Pi and some other cheap parts an open source software
+An attempt to build an audio player for kids whic is based on the low cost Raspberry Pi, some other cheap parts and open source software

 ## Mechanics
 ### Parts list